Yacare XV

 Yacare XV is a Paraguayan professional rugby union team based in Asunción.
-The team was founded in 2019 AS Olimpia Lions to compete in Súper Liga Americana de Rugby.
+The team was founded in 2019 as Olimpia Lions to compete in Súper Liga Americana de Rugby.
 Olimpia Lions was an offshoot of the Club Olimpia sports club.

 The team was re-branded ahead of the 2023 Super Rugby Americas season as "Yacare XV".

-The team's name and logo image are based on yacare caiman, a mid-size species of caiman endemic to Paraguay, Argentina, Bolivia, and Brazil.
+The team's name and logo image are based on yacare caiman, a mid-size species of caiman native to Paraguay, Argentina, Bolivia and adjacent parts of Brazil.

 Stadium

 Yacare XV plays at the "Estadio Héroes de Curupayty" in Luque which has recently been renovated with a new playing surface in preparation for professional rugby.

 Current squad

-The Yacare XV squad for the 2023 Super Rugby Americas season is:
+The Yacare XV squad for the 2024 Super Rugby Americas season is: